S-08451

 Plain Language

-News media employers may not — directly or through a third party — authorize the use of a news media worker's work product to train a generative AI system without first providing notice, obtaining the worker's consent, and giving the worker an opportunity to bargain over remuneration.
+News media employers may not train (or authorize a third party to train) a generative AI system on a news media worker's work product without providing notice, obtaining consent, and giving the worker an opportunity to bargain over appropriate compensation.
 Workers who decline consent may not be penalized.
-This creates a three-part prerequisite (notice, consent, bargaining opportunity) before any training use of worker output, plus an anti-retaliation protection for workers who refuse.
+This creates a three-part prerequisite — notice, consent, and bargaining opportunity — before any AI training use of employee-created content.
+The anti-retaliation provision ensures the consent is genuinely voluntary.

 Statutory Text